Constitution of 1782: The "Revolution of 1782"

 From 1775, these were arrangements challenged by the American war for independence.
 The struggle with the colonists and with their French allies drew down the Crown's regular forces in Ireland.
 In their absence, Volunteer companies were formed among enfranchised Protestants, ostensibly for home defence, but soon, like their kinsmen in the colonies, protesting British trade monopolies and asserting "constitutional rights".

-For Irish and American Patriots alike, common references were William Moyneux's The Case of Ireland, Stated (1698) which, condemned as seditious, had been ceremonially burned at Tyburn by the public hangman, and Jonathan Swift's Drapier's Letters (1725).
+For Irish and American Patriots alike, common references were William Molyneux's The Case of Ireland, Stated (1698) which, condemned as seditious, had been ceremonially burned at Tyburn by the public hangman, and Jonathan Swift's Drapier's Letters (1725).
 Popular tracts, these had tied Ireland's poverty to the country being bound by acts of parliament in England.

-In November 1779, Volunteers paraded before the Parliament in Dublin, promised "50,000 joined together, ready to die for their fatherland," invoked the "Glorious Revolution" of 1688, and protested the inequities of the British Navigation Acts.
+In November 1779, Volunteers paraded before the Parliament in Dublin, promised "50,000 joined together, ready to die for their fatherland," invoked the Glorious Revolution of 1688, and protested the inequities of the British Navigation Acts.
 "Free Trade" (by which was intended the right of the Irish Parliament to set its own tariff and trade policy) was saluted with volleys of shot "heard with startling effect at the Castle."
 Contending with a war further enlarged by the entry of Spain, London lifted its ban on the Irish export of wool, glass and other goods competitive with British products, and opened the Crown colonies to Irish trade.

 The Volunteers pressed forward.
 In February 1782, delegates from 147 Volunteer corps in Ulster gathered in Dungannon (seat of the ancient Ó Néills and a site for Presbyterian Synods).
 Taking on "the substance of a national assembly" they resolved that "the claim of any body of men, other than the King, Lords, and Commons of Ireland, to make laws to bind this kingdom, is unconstitutional, illegal and a grievance".
 In March, a "monster meeting" in Belfast unanimously affirmed the resolution.
 Magistrates "refused to enforce English Acts, and Grand Juries would not obey legislation of English origin".